Philadelphia Union: Training facility

 The Philadelphia Union training fields are right outside Subaru Park; Chester, Pennsylvania.
 The training complex features 2 grass fields that were constructed in fall 2014.
 Prior to having dedicated training fields, the Union was practicing at a nearby municipal park called Chester Park or directly at Subaru Park.

 In 2016, the Philadelphia Union opened a 16,500 square foot training facility and offices built in the former machine shop of the Chester Waterside Station of the Philadelphia Electric Company.

+In February 2023, the club announced WSFS Bank Sportsplex, a new $55 million indoor-outdoor training facility scheduled to open in 2024.
+The 170,000 square foot complex includes a 100,000 square foot indoor facility featuring a FIFA-regulation indoor pitch, two artificial turf fields, a 20,000 square foot performance center, and will serve as the permanent home for the Philadelphia Union Academy and Philadelphia Union II.
+Located adjacent to Subaru Park, the facility represents one of the largest investments in a MLS training facility to date and will be used year-round for both professional and youth development.

 Youth development

 Second team

 On August 19, 2015, the team announced that they would operate a reserve team in Bethlehem, Pennsylvania that will compete in the United Soccer League (USL) starting in 2016 with matches being played at Lehigh University's Goodman Stadium.
 As a part of the announcement, the Union agreed to dissolve their partnership with the Harrisburg City Islanders.

 On October 27, 2015, Bethlehem Steel FC's name, crest, and colors were officially announced during a ceremony held at the ArtsQuest at SteelStacks.
-"Steel FC" alludes to the historical Bethlehem Steel F.C. soccer club, which played from 1907 to 1930.
-The name was chosen following a fan poll held between September 8, 2015, and September 30, 2015.
+"Steel FC", chosen in a public poll, alludes to the historical Bethlehem Steel F.C. soccer club, which played from 1907 to 1930.
+The team were unable to stay in the Lehigh Valley due to stadium requirements and moved to the Union's home stadium in 2018.
 In December 2019, the Union announced that the Bethlehem Steel identity would be retired ahead of the 2020 season and the club would become known as Philadelphia Union II.
-On December 6, 2021, the Union II announced the team would join the newly established MLS Next Pro.
+The team moved from USL to MLS Next Pro, a new reserve league in the third division, in the inaugural 2022 season.